Mount Nemrut

 Mount Nemrut or Nemrud (Nemrut Dağı; Çiyayê Nemrûdê; Նեմրութ լեռ; Greek: Όρος Νεμρούτ) is a 2134 m mountain in southeastern Turkey, notable for the summit where a number of large statues are erected around what is assumed to be a royal tomb from the 1st century BC.
 It is one of the highest peaks in the east of the Taurus Mountains.

-It was added to the UNESCO World Heritage Site in 1987.
-The entry states:
+It was designated a UNESCO World Heritage Site in 1987.

 Location and description

 The mountain lies 40 km north of Kahta, near Adıyaman.
-In 62 BC, King Antiochus I Theos of Commagene built on the mountain top a tomb-sanctuary flanked by huge statues 8–9 m of himself, two lions, two eagles, and various composite Greek and Iranian gods, such as Heracles-Artagnes-Ares, Zeus-Oromasdes, and Apollo-Mithras-Helios-Hermes.
+In 62 BC, King Antiochus I of Commagene built on the mountain top a tomb-sanctuary flanked by huge statues 8–9 m of himself, two lions, two eagles, and various composite Greek and Iranian gods, such as Heracles-Artagnes-Ares, Zeus-Oromasdes, and Apollo-Mithras-Helios-Hermes.
 When constructing this pantheon, Antiochus drew heavily from Parthian and Armenian traditions in order to reinvigorate the religion of his ancestral dynasty.
 The statues were once seated, with names of each god inscribed on them.
 At some point the heads of the statues were removed from their bodies, and they are now scattered throughout the site.

 The pattern of damage to the heads (notably to noses) suggests that they were deliberately damaged as a result of iconoclasm.
 The statues have not been restored to their original places.
 The site also preserves stone slabs with bas-relief figures that are thought to have formed a large frieze.
 These slabs, or stelae, depict Antiochus' Greek and Persian ancestors.

 The same statues and ancestors found throughout the site can also be found on the tumulus at the site, which is 49 m tall and 152 m in diameter.
 It is possible that the tumulus of loose rock was devised to protect a tomb from robbers, since any excavation would quickly fill in.
 The statues appear to have Greek-style faces, but Persian clothing and hair-styling.

 The western terrace contains a large slab with a lion, showing an arrangement of stars and the planets Jupiter, Mercury, and Mars.
 The composition was taken to be a chart of the sky on 7 July 62 BCE.
 This may be an indication of when construction began on this monument.
 The eastern portion is well preserved, being composed of several layers of rock, and a path following the base of the mountain is evidence of a walled passageway linking the eastern and western terraces.
 Possible uses for this site are thought to have included religious ceremonies, owing to the astronomical and religious nature of the monument.

 The arrangement of such statues is known by the term hierothesion.
 Similar arrangements have been found at Arsameia on Nymphaios at the hierothesion of Antiochus' father, Mithridates I Callinicus.